RobertoRodriguezls2/Scramble-Cards/README.md

-# Scramble Cards: A learning activity
+# Scramble Cards: A fun learning activity

 A fun activity to play with students.
 Originally the way I set this up is by having students be put in groups and then showing them a problem.
 The groups have to finish the problem in a set amount of time.
 When the time is up I have a group of students explain their answer and if possible show their work and walk us thorugh it.
 After having their solution shown I check all other groups solutions to see who else had the correct solution.
 All groups who had a correct solution get a chance to pick a card from the app.
 The card will then tell you how many points the group will earn or lose.